Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Correctness of

-\item Case $f \leq t_\mathit{fast}$, correct leader, and synchrony: This case is analog to the conservative mode because \textsc{aware-ncf} solves consensus with up to $t_\mathit{fast}$ faulty replicas.
+\item Case $f \leq t_\mathit{fast}$ and correct leader: This case is analogous to the conservative mode because \textsc{aware}$\star$ solves consensus with up to $t_\mathit{fast}$ faulty replicas.

-\item Case $t_\mathit{fast} < f \leq t$ or faulty leader or asynchrony: In this case, \textsc{aware-ncf} \emph{might not} be finished, and the timers associated with $o$ will expire in correct replicas.
-This will cause replicas to initiate the synch. phase and changes to the conservative mode.
+\item Case $t_\mathit{fast} < f \leq t$ or faulty leader: In this case, \textsc{aware}$\star$ \emph{might not} be finished, and the timers associated with $o$ (Rule~\serverRule{ S1}) will expire in correct replicas.
+This will cause replicas to initiate the synchronization phase (Rule~\serverRule{ S4}), switching to the conservative mode, in which the request will be ordered and finalized, as explained above.
 Alternatively, $f$ Byzantine replicas might participate in consensus but not reply to $c$, which will never be able to collect $n-t_\mathit{fast}-1$ matching replies.
-In this case, the client periodically reattempts to confirm the result of $o$ by checking the log of decisions until the next checkpoint is formed to verify in which position on the finalized request log $o$ appears.
-This will eventually happen, because if $o$ is not ordered successfully, then a timeout at the replicas triggers, which causes replicas to initiate the synch. phase and switches the protocol to the conservative mode.
-The liveness argument then continues from the conservative mode.
+In this case, the client periodically reattempts to confirm the result of $o$ by checking the log of decisions (Rule~\clientRule{ C2}).
+This can be repeated until the next periodic checkpoint is formed to verify in which position on the decision log $o$ appears (Rule~\serverRule{ S2}).
+This will eventually happen because if $o$ is not ordered successfully, a timeout will trigger at the replicas, causing them to initiate the synchronization phase and switch the protocol to the conservative mode.
+The liveness argument from the conservative mode then eventually holds for $o$. \end{enumerate} \end{enumerate} \end{proof}